johnfraserss/ICS3U/Assignments/15 - Processing - Assignment 2/README.md

   1. A gridded background made up of rectangles
   2. When you click the mouse, 10 Circle Objects are generated of various sizes, unless there are already 50+ of them on the screen.
-  3. One circle object can act as a “light source”
+  3. One circle object can act as a â€œlight sourceâ€
-  4. When you press the “C” key on the keyboard the following happens:
+  4. When you press the â€œCâ€ key on the keyboard the following happens:
     a.
 All Circle objects disappear
     b.
 A new light source is generated
     c.
 The grid size is changed
     d.
 New Circle object are created in the foreground again (see below for more details)
-  5. When you press the “L” key the Circle objects go into the background, lose their colour and can only be seen when the light source (which keeps it’s colour) passes by.
+  5. When you press the â€œLâ€ key the Circle objects go into the background, lose their colour and can only be seen when the light source (which keeps itâ€™s colour) passes by.
-  6. When you press the “L” key again, it brings the Circle objects back into the foreground, regain their original colours and can be seen again regardless of the light source Submissables
+  6. When you press the â€œLâ€ key again, it brings the Circle objects back into the foreground, regain their original colours and can be seen again regardless of the light source

+Submissables
 ------------
 Hand this work in to the IN drive.